River Derwent, Yorkshire: Course and character of the Derwent catchment area

 The Derwent starts its course at Lilla Rig on the North York Moors a few miles from the east coast of Yorkshire.
 After collecting the waters of the Jugger Howe Beck, Black Beck and Troutdale Beck it flows south through the Forge Valley to East and West Ayton.
 From there it continues across lower ground to where it is joined by the River Hertford.
 The Sea Cut, a man made channel, connects the Derwent to the North Sea near Scarborough to alleviate flooding in the lower reaches of the Derwent, downstream of the Cut.
 This management area is about 127 km^{2} and largely rural with no major settlements.
 Corallian limestone lies beneath this area.
 The landscape is upland moors in the upper reaches with lower lying flatter land near Hackness.
 The river flows through the narrow Forge Valley and several designated natural conservation sites.
 Water is retained behind a weir at West Ayton and there are sink holes in the river bed where river water is lost to underlying aquifers, so that in drought years the river below the weir may run dry.
 There are no wastewater treatment works.
 The ecology and fisheries have a very high sensitivity to changes in water flow.

-The Sea Cut Weir drains the Derwent floodwaters to the sea at Scalby.